bridgecrew-perf6/udagram-deployment-1/README.md

 # Udagram AWS Deployment

 <!-- Describe your project in brief -->
-Build a Storefront Backend - Advanced Web Development egFWD - Second Project
+Deploy a full-stack website onto AWS - Advanced Web Development egFWD - Third Project

 This project was implemented upon a starter project provided by Udacity.
 Here is the [starter project](https://github.com/udacity/nd0067-c4-deployment-process-project-starter) repository.